aalto-ics-kepaco/comboKR/README.md

 ## Demo

 A small-scale demo is provided in demo.py.
-It runs the experimental setup used in PIICM modification comparison experiments: see supplementary material.
+Before running it, download and unpack the data_for_demo.zip.
+The demo runs the experimental setup used in PIICM modification comparison experiments: see supplementary material for details.
 The expected runtime of the algorithm is as reported there; the full script should run in two minutes.

 ## Instructions for use